1 Nature is maximally efficient

 Bibliographic references about strands

 E.P.
 Battey-Pratt and T.J.
 Racey, Geometric model for fundamental particles, International Journal of Theoretical Physics 19 (1980) 437-475.
-The first researchers who thought about tethers/strands.
+They were the first researchers who thought about tethers/strands and derived Dirac's equation from them.

 C. Schiller, A conjecture on deducing general relativity and the standard model with its fundamental constants from rational tangles of strands, Physics of Particles and Nuclei 50 (2019) 259-299.
 Details here.